Mcannon3/CANNON-Data-Science-Portfolio/README.md

 ## Tidy Data Project - Olympic Medalists
-One of my current projects in this portfolio is a **Tidy Data Project**.
-This project takes a dataset on 2008 Olympic Medals and cleans and transforms the data so that it is ready for analysis.
-This project displays that I am proficient in outputting data that is user-friendly and visually appealing.
-Furthermore, it showcases that I am able to create visualizations that reflect important aspects of the data.
+This project focuses on cleaning and reshaping data from the 2008 Olympic Medalists dataset to follow tidy data principles.
+This makes the data well-structured and ready for analysis.

+### Features
+- Converts wide-format Olympic data to tidy long-format
+- Separates combined variables (gender and sport) into distinct columns
+- Removes NaN or missing values
+- Outputs a clean, analysis-ready dataset

+### Project Highlights
+- Includes clear, line-by-line code comments explaining every step
+- Demonstrates my ability to implement pandas and matplotlib
+- Contains visualizations such as bar charts and pie charts to summarize medal counts
+- Well-organized notebook and README for reproducability

+Overall this project demonstrates my ability to clean and transform messy datasets into tidy formats, create meaningful visualizations, and clearly document my process.
 Check out my [Tidy Data Project](https://github.com/Mcannon3/CANNON-Data-Science-Portfolio/tree/main/TidyData-Project)

 ## Supervised Machine Learning Streamlit App
 One of my projects in this portfolio is a **Supervised Machine Learning Streamlit App**.
 This project allows users to upload their own dataset, select and train a supervised machine learning model, experiment with hyperparameter tuning, and view model performance metrics.
 This project displays that I am proficient in developing supervised machine learning apps capable of taking in a dataset and outputting models to help with data analysis.
 Check out my [Supervised ML Project](https://github.com/Mcannon3/CANNON-Data-Science-Portfolio/tree/main/MLStreamlitApp)